Moment-sos and spectral hierarchies for polynomial optimization on the sphere and quantum de Finetti theorems: Introduction

 A second question that we address in Section \ref{secrealQdF} is whether one can improve the analysis in the real QdF theorem (Theorem \ref{theoDW}) of \cite{Doherty_Wehner_2013}.
 We give a positive answer (see Theorem \ref{theoDWr2}).
 For this, we make the simple but important observation that the polynomial kernel method can also be used to show approximation results on the {\em dual moment side}, by considering {\em adjoint kernel operators}: we indicate how the kernel operator of Fang and Fawzi \cite{Fang_Fawzi_2020} can be used to strengthen the analysis of Doherty and Wehner \cite{Doherty_Wehner_2013} from $O(1/r)$ to $O(1/r^2)$.

-As a third contribution, we revisit the convergence analysis for the spectral bounds in \cite{Johnston_Lovitz_Vijayaraghavan_2023}.
-Rather than going via optimization on the complex unit sphere, we propose to directly use the QdF theorem to derive a `banded' real QdF theorem (see Theorem \ref{thm:banded-qdf}).
-Roughly, this result approximates the symmetrized partial trace of a real doubly symmetric positive semidefinite matrix by a {\em scaled} real separable matrix.
-This banded real QdF theorem can then be directly used to recover the convergence rate in $O(1/r)$ of \cite{Johnston_Lovitz_Vijayaraghavan_2023} for the spectral bounds $\spec_r(p)$.
-See Sections \ref{secbandedQdF} and \ref{secJLV} for details.

-Another question is whether the analysis in $O(1/r)$ for the spectral parameters can possibly be improved and what is a {\em lower bound} on their exact convergence rate.
-As fourth contribution, we show that $p_{\min}-\spec_r(p)=\Omega(1/r^2)$ for a suitably crafted $5$-variate form of degree 4 (that we construct from the Choi-Lam form, well-known to be nonnegative but not sos).
-See Section~\ref{secChoiLam} for details.
+\MoL{As a third contribution, we further investigate the spectral bounds.
+We show in Section \ref{sec:no-finite-convergence} that, unlike the moment-sos bounds, they do not enjoy generic finite convergence (Theorem \ref{thm:no-finite-convergence-n}).} Another natural question is whether the analysis of \cite{Johnston_Lovitz_Vijayaraghavan_2023} in $O(1/r)$ for the spectral parameters can possibly be improved and what is a {\em lower bound} on their exact convergence rate.
+As our \tcolblue{fourth and main technical} contribution, we show in Section~\ref{secChoiLam} that $p_{\min}-\spec_r(p)=\Omega(1/r^2)$ for a suitably crafted $5$-variate form of degree 4 (that we construct from the Choi-Lam form, well-known to be nonnegative but not sos).
 So, there is still a gap between the lower bound $\Omega(1/r^2)$ and the upper bound $O(1/r)$ and it would be very interesting to close this gap.
 In addition, at this moment, we are not aware of any lower bound for the convergence rate of the sos bounds; showing such a lower bound would also be very interesting.